-I am currently an affiliated researcher in this project, which is generously supported by the Swiss National Science Foundation and the Swiss Agency for Development and Cooperation (SDC) through their joint Programme for Research on Global Issues for Development (r4d programme).
-The project is led by Lars-Erik Cederman (ETH Zürich), Simon Hug (University of Geneva), Hamid E. Ali (American University in Cairo), Roch Yao Gnabeli (Université Félix Houphouët-Boigny), Ricardo Sáenz de Tejada (USAC, Guatemala), Madhushree Sekher (Tata Institute of Social Sciences, India), and Naison Ngoma (Copperbelt University, Zambia).
+I first served as the project coordinator of, and subsequently was an affiliated researcher in, this project funded by the Swiss National Science Foundation and the Swiss Agency for Development and Cooperation (SDC) through their joint Programme for Research on Global Issues for Development (r4d programme).
+The project was led by Lars-Erik Cederman (ETH Zürich), Simon Hug (University of Geneva), Hamid E. Ali (American University in Cairo), Roch Yao Gnabeli (Université Félix Houphouët-Boigny), Ricardo Sáenz de Tejada (USAC, Guatemala), Madhushree Sekher (Tata Institute of Social Sciences, India), and Naison Ngoma (Copperbelt University, Zambia).

-For more information please visit our project website.
+For more information please visit the project website.

 Mining activities in Latin America have increased dramatically over the past decades, and natural resource extraction remains one of the region’s main drivers of economic growth.
 As a result, social mobilization around issues of environmental protection and indigenous territories has occurred in almost every Latin American country, often resulting in massive, at times violent protest against mining companies and states’ resource politics.

 In collaboration with Livia Schubiger (Duke University), Simon Bornschier, and Marco Steenbergen (University of Zurich), this project examines the determinants of disruptive mobilization against mining projects and the regional, national, and transnational political institutions that may help avoid or mitigate the negative externalities of natural resource extraction.
 Our theoretical framework combines motivational and structural approaches to explain disruptive ethno-environmentalist mobilization.
-Empirically, we construct a new multi-level dataset on mining conflicts in Latin America between 2000 and 2013, using a semi-automated strategy of news media event coding.
+Empirically, we constructed a new dataset on anti-mining protests in Latin America between 2000 and 2013, using a semi-automated strategy of news media event coding.

-This project is funded by the Swiss National Science Foundation.
+The project was funded by the Swiss National Science Foundation.